 • Finalist of the First Contest of Coral Composition of RTVE (Madrid, 2000).

 • Finalist of the Jurgenson Composition Contest of the Tchaikovsky Conservatory (Moscow, 2000).

-In the juries of these contests composers such as Tristan Murail, Unsuk Chin, Edith Canat de Chizy, Gilbert Amy, Kaija Saariaho or Harrison Birtwistle, have valued Martinez Burgos works as a sound universe full of expressive power, coherence and imagination.
+Jury members at these competitions, composers such as Helmut Lachenmann, Tristan Murail, Unsuk Chin, Edith Canat de Chizy, Gilbert Amy, Kaija Saariaho or Harrison Birtwistle, have all praised Martinez Burgos compositions as being sound universes full of expressive power, coherence and imagination.

-His works have been performed by prestigious ensembles, such as the National Orchestra of Spain, the Radio Spanish Television Orchestra, the Seoul Philharmonic Orchestra (Korea), the Arthur Rubinstein Philharmonic (Poland), the Kymi Sinfonietta (Finland), the LIM and Enigma groups, the soloists of the Madrid Symphony Orchestra, or the Studio for New Music of Moscow.
-He has recorded for the RTVE label and the BBVA Foundation label.
+His works have been performed by prestigious ensembles, such as the Oxford Philharmonic, National Orchestra of Spain, the Radio Spanish Television Orchestra, the Seoul Philharmonic Orchestra (Korea), the Arthur Rubinstein Philharmonic (Poland), the Kymi Sinfonietta (Finland), the LIM and Enigma groups, the soloists of the Madrid Symphony Orchestra, or the Studio for New Music of Moscow.
+His compositions have been recorded by the RTVE label and the BBVA Foundation label.